Ninaiskov/ConnDiff-MSBM/README.md

 # ConnDiff-MultSBM
-Code for paper: Uncovering Prominent Differences in Structural and Functional Connectomes Using the Multinomial Stochastic Block Model
+Code for Network Neuroscience article: "Discovering Prominent Differences in Structural and Functional Connectomes Using the Multinomial Stochastic Block Model"

 ### Data
 Data used from Human Connectome Project (HCP) and synthetic data is located in data folder.